 Homebrewers typically use a carboy as a secondary fermenter.
 However, they have been gaining popularity as primary fermenters as well.
-Basically, this what your beer is going to sit in for the duration of its entire fermentation.
+This what your beer is going to sit in for the duration of its entire fermentation.

 When I first began brewing I remember being unsure about what type of container I should use to ferment my beer in.
 I watched videos of people using large plastic water jugs and glass jars but I wasn’t understanding why I would use one over the other.

-- 3 Home Brew Ohio Glass Wine Fermenter Review
+- 4 #3 Home Brew Ohio Glass Wine Fermenter

-- 5 The Bubbler – 6 Gallon PET Plastic Carboy Fermentor Review
+- 6 #5 The Bubbler 6 Gallon PET Plastic Fermenter

 Glass also does a good job of resisting odors and does a better job of keeping sediment from sticking to the sides than plastic can.
 At 17lbs does make this guy a little heavy but it also means that it will be less prone to punctures and chipping.